manfromarce/DocSharp/README.md

 The following packages are currently available:

 - DocSharp.Binary: convert Office 97-2003 binary documents (doc, xls, ppt) to OpenXML documents (docx, xlsx, pptx).
 This is a fork of the abandoned [b2xtranslator project](https://github.com/EvolutionJobs/b2xtranslator) which provides critical fixes.
-- DocSharp.Docx: convert DOCX to Markdown (and possibly other formats in the future).
+- DocSharp.Docx: convert DOCX to Markdown and RTF.
 - DocSharp.Markdown: convert Markdown to DOCX using a custom Markdig renderer.

 There is no common DOM to manipulate or generate documents, this library is for conversion only.
 Additional features which allow easier creation and manipulation of OpenXML documents may be added in the future, for now you can use the [Open XML SDK](https://github.com/dotnet/Open-XML-SDK) or other libraries built on top of it: [OfficeIMO](https://github.com/EvotecIT/OfficeIMO), [OpenXML-Office](https://github.com/DraviaVemal/OpenXML-Office), [ClosedXML](https://github.com/ClosedXML/ClosedXML), [ShapeCrawler](https://github.com/ShapeCrawler/ShapeCrawler).